 Community Boat Project

-The Community Boat Project is located on the Hadlock Heritage Campus and supported by the Northwest School of Wooden Boatbuilding.
-The program is an inclusive, hands-on educational and vocational offering that attracts a wide variety of participating high school students from both the Chimacum and Port Townsend School Districts.
+The Community Boat Project is an independent non-profit located on the the school’s campus.
+The program is an inclusive, hands-on program that attracts a wide variety of participating high school students from both the Chimacum and Port Townsend School Districts.
 These dynamic youth hold two important characteristics in common – the love of working with their hands and the commitment to working within a tight-knit team.

-The Port Hadlock, Washington area surrounding our school is rich with natural beauty and charm.
-Because we are located right on the waterfront, students enjoy easy access to fresh air, water, and beaches.
-When boats are completed, students have the opportunity to launch them just outside the boat shop into one of the most beautiful harbors on the Olympic Peninsula.
+The school is located in an area rich with natural beauty and charm.
+We are located on the waterfront in south Port Townsend Bay.
+When class boatbuilding projects are completed, students have the opportunity to launch them just outside the boat shop into one of the most beautiful harbors on the Olympic Peninsula.

-The Boat School encourages students to explore Port Townsend Bay in the evenings and on weekends.
+The Boat School encourages students to explore the Quimper Peninsula.
 Many hundreds of miles of protected cruising waters spread out from Port Townsend Bay.
 Sailing experience is also available in Port Townsend aboard vessels ranging in size from 20’ sloops to 100’ schooners.
 The Student Services Coordinator can connect students to local recreation opportunities.

 In addition to sailing, nearby recreation includes hiking in the Olympic and Cascade Mountains, exploring the rural roads of Jefferson County by bike, and exploring the San Juan Islands.
-Port Townsend, Sequim, and Port Ludlow sailing events and activities can be found at www.opsailing.com/ and www.ptsail.org.
-The Olympic Discovery Trail is a great hiking/biking/horseback riding path that spans 100 miles of the Olympic Penninsula: www.olympicdiscoverytrail.com/.
+Port Townsend, Sequim, and Port Ludlow sailing events and activities can be found at www.opsailing.com and www.ptsail.org.
+The Olympic Discovery Trail is a great hiking/biking/horseback riding path that spans 100 miles of the Olympic Penninsula: www.olympicdiscoverytrail.com.
 The Olympic National Park and the Olympic National Forest are excellent for weekend explorations and include miles of mountain and beach hiking.
-Port Townsend offers community events, live music, entertainment, arts, theatre, dance, sports, and more: ptguide.com.
-READ MORE
+Port Townsend offers community events, live music, entertainment, arts, theatre, dance, sports, and more: www.enjoypt.com.

-There are many volunteer getconnectedjc.weareugn.org/need/, recreational, and educational opportunities for family members who move with students to Jefferson County.
-The ptguide.com and the “Who’s Who in Jefferson County” publication provide many resources for groups, clubs, and recreational activities within the county.
+There are many volunteer, recreational, and educational opportunities for family members who move with students to Jefferson County.
+Visit https://www.co.jefferson.wa.us/1434/10629/Family-Resources for Jefferson County Family Resources.